Mosquito Misting Systems

 The insecticide products most often used in outdoor residential misting systems contain pyrethrins and permethrin.
 These products may also contain piperonyl butoxide.
 To be sure what type of insecticide you are using, check the list of active ingredients on the container label.

-Certain minimal risk pesticides may also be used in some misting systems.
+Certain minimum risk pesticides may also be used in some misting systems.
 Although not regulated by EPA, many states do regulate these pesticides.
 Check with your state agency Exit about any requirements or warnings you need to be aware of before you use the pesticide.
 EPA has not evaluated the potential risk or effectiveness of these minimal risk chemicals in misting systems.

 It is illegal to use a pesticide in a misting system if the pesticide label contains a prohibition against use in these systems.